5 Health Benefits of L-Citrulline: What You Need to Know

 Is it Safe to Take L-Citrulline?

-Those who want an extra energy boost on intense gym days can grab a bottle of PreSeries Stim-Booster — it contains 2 grams of L-citrulline, Infinergy™ Di-caffeine malate, caffeine, and theobromine for greater blood flow and focus during training.
+Those who want an extra energy boost and increased blood flow on intense gym days can grab a bottle of PreSeries Pre-Workouts, each of which contains 6-8 grams of L-citrulline (malate) per serving.

 Maximize Your Athletic Performance and Muscle Recovery